yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Questions/Security.md

 ### **What Is CORS?**

 > - `A request from the orgin domain is different from the target domain` which violate the same-origin policy, for the security, usually fobidden cross domain access to prevent CSRF.
 > - `Cross Origin Resource Sharing` is a mechanism that allows : Get data from other domain outside our own domain.
 To be requested from another domain outside our own domain.
-There are three way to implement - Form Submit, JSONP and W3C - CORS
+There are three way to implement - Form Submit, JSONP and W3C - CORS.
 > - By building on top of the XMLHttpRequest object, CORS allows developers to work with the same idioms as same-domain requests.
 ```
 <? php